-New funding available for continuing medical education in rural communities
+Funding available for continuing medical education in rural communities

-The Rural Coordination Centre of BC (RCCbc) is implementing the program in partnership with rural physician communities and regional health authorities.
+The Rural Coordination Centre of BC (RCCbc) is implementing the RCME Community program in partnership with rural physician communities and regional health authorities.
 This work is funded by the Joint Standing Committee on Rural Issues (JSC).

-What is Community RCME?
+What is the RCME Community Program?

 A team to help you